mattermost/docs/source/process/mobile-release-process.md

 ### C. (T-minus 0 working days) Release Build Cut and Submitted to App Store

 1. Build:
-  - Cut final build
+  - Tag the release and cut the final build
+  - Upload the .ipa and .apk files to GitHub
+  - Merge the release branch back in to master
+  - Review and update project dependencies as needed
 2. PM:
   - Final changelog updates to known issues and contributors section
   - Submit final build to App Store and Google Play Store
-  - Confirm that minimum version number is clear in update notes
+  - Confirm that minimum server version required is clear in update notes
   - Create release in GitHub
   - Close the release in Jira
-3. Marketing
+3. Marketing:
   - Finish draft of blog post and marketing images and send to marketing lead for review
 4. Logistics:
   - Make a pinned posts in Native Mobile Apps channel with the dates for next release

-D. (T-plus X days) Release Marketing
+### D. (T-plus X days) Release Marketing

-1. Marketing
+1. Marketing:
   - After the apps are approved and on the App Store (number of days may vary), send out release marketing